A battery-resistor analogy for further insights on measurement uncertainties: Introduction

 In this article we propose a thought experiment where we heuristically introduce the notions of mean, standard deviation, uncertainty of the mean and illustrate the need for uncorrelated uncertainties.
 A simple battery-resistor circuit is used for analogies that help with developing the concepts.
 Analogies create narratives that stimulate interest and help forming mental models \cite{duit1991role,dagher1995analysis,herrmann1985analogy}.
-In our battery-resistor circuit, when the resistor is an ideal resistive loudspeaker the noise or uncertainty will be literally the acoustic noise produced by the speaker.
-The variance will be the mean power of that noise.
 Using the circuit we derive expressions for sums and differences of uncertainties and determine reduction of uncertainty with increased number of measurements.
 The electric circuit model also clarifies the need for homoscedasticity (homogeneity of variance) for the derived expressions.
 Before concluding, we discuss meaning, interpretation and comparisons of quantities with uncertainty.
 Rudimentary concepts of electric power and summation notation are the only background knowledge needed to follow our arguments.